barenbaruna/Create-a-Voice-Assistant/README.md

 ## Conclusion
 Throughout this project, we have learned about the various components that make up an assistant, including speech-to-text technology, natural language processing with GPT-3, text-to-speech technology, and web development using Python, Flask, HTML, CSS, and JavaScript.

+## 📧 Support

+For any questions or issues regarding this project, feel free to contact me at [barenbarunaharahap@gmail.com](mailto:barenbarunaharahap@gmail.com).

+## 🙏 Acknowledgements

+Special thanks to IBM Advance AI @Infinite Learning for providing valuable insights and guidance throughout this course.